idvorkin/idvorkin.github.io/_d/grandmother.md

 ### My journey to compassion

+Kept ignorning it, took a few stabs.
+But honest compassion to reduce the suffering of others not till re-reading the [Joy Of Happiness](/siy) and the sublime states.
+Some how it really clicked.

 ### Compassion

 Compassion is about removing suffering, and accepting people as they are.
 This applies both to others and to yourself.